 Unfortunately, it is not possible to issue EV certificate for Assumed name (Trade name or DBA) only.

 According to the extended validation guidelines, Comodo Certificate Authority (now Sectigo CA) will be able to include an assumed name along with a legal name to your SSL certificate.
-The green bar will show “Assumed name (Legal name) [Country Code]” in this case.

 - Government database;